ALLUOS/ALLUOS.github.io/_posts/2020-05-01-evaluation.md

  4. Test Instructions
  5. Defects
  6. Results
+4. References

 ## Test Strategy

-To assess the application’s performance in full, it was decided to split the testing into technical testing and usability testing.
+The testing strategy we designed was inspired by the paper @jenkins2008software.
+He diferentiates between two goals of software testing: verification and validation.
+A test can either verify, that the specified requirements are fulfilled or validate that the application design serves the purpose of the application.
+As both goals come with there own methodology, we splitted our testing strategy along this line.
+One part of our group conducted a technical test to verify the implementation, the other part of our group conducted an usability test in order to validate the usefulness of the application as a group learning scenario for the english language.
 The usability testing was further divided into performance and satisfaction subparts.

-### Usability Test
+## Usability Test

 ### Usability Test Strategy Overview